hashicorp/terraform-provider-google/website/docs/r/cloud_tasks_queue.html.markdown

   A task's retry interval starts at minBackoff, then doubles maxDoublings times, then increases linearly, and finally retries retries at intervals of maxBackoff up to maxAttempts times.

+The `stackdriver_logging_config` block supports:

+* `sampling_ratio` -
+  (Required)
+  Specifies the fraction of operations to write to Stackdriver Logging.
+  This field may contain any value between 0.0 and 1.0, inclusive.
+0.0 is the default and means that no operations are logged.

 ## Attributes Reference